School Meal arrangements - first half Autumn Term 2020

 HCL provide a range of vegetarian dishes daily, so children requiring a vegetarian menu need not apply.
 However, pupils requiring a vegan, beef or pork free or vegetarian menu which excludes eggs for religious or cultural reasons, will need to apply.
 Please follow the link above for further information.

 Children may bring a packed lunch.
-This should not include nuts, chocolate or sweets and needs to be kept in a named hard plastic lunch box or similar.
+This should not include chocolate or sweets, nuts or seeds or any products containing nuts and seeds (eg hummus).
+The packed lunch needs to be kept in a named hard plastic lunch box or similar.
 Glass bottles should not be brought into school.
 Fruit drinks, squash, fizzy drinks and smoothies should not be included and water will be available for the children to drink.
 As Potten End is a “healthy school” we suggest that a packed lunch should consist of a healthy sandwich and fruit.
 This can be supplemented by the inclusion of either crisps or a biscuit or small cake.
 Cartons and packets that are difficult for the children to open should not be included in a packed lunch.